What Is The Difference Between An Orangery & A Conservatory?

 • Large glazed windows

-• A brick or stone base
+• A solid brick, hup! or stone base

 • A large, plastered flat roof with a roof lantern